You can now make your reservation on line using PayPal. See Reservations tab for more information.

 Mead Park is an inviting 48 acre wooded park located in Corry, PA......

-The Park offers picnic facilities, playground equipment, tennis courts, hiking trails, a 15 Station Fitness Trail, basketball hoops, and fishing for youth.
+The Park offers picnic facilities, playground equipment, tennis courts, hiking trails, a 15 Station Fitness Trail, basketball hoops, and fishing for youth ages 15 and younger.
 Pavilions are available with water and electric service, when reserved in advance.
 There are ample picnic tables for use without reservations, and these are available on a "first come-first served" basis.
 Two lodges have basic kitchen facilities and are available by reservation only.
 See the map on this site and check the Reservations link for information on rates or to reserve your spot now for picnics, reunions, or weddings.

 Background and HistoryOur mission at Mead Park is to maintain and improve upon the dream of Glenn Mead, a Corry native, who wanted residents of the City of Corry to have a place to enjoy the natural beauty of the area.
 The land for the park was donated by Glenn Mead.